-The Champaign County Safety Council (CCSC) is operated and funded by the Champaign County Chamber of Commerce and the Ohio Bureau of Workers Compensation Division of Safety & Hygiene.
+The Champaign County Safety Council is operated and funded by the Champaign County Chamber of Commerce and the Ohio Bureau of Workers' Compensation Division of Safety & Hygiene.
 The Safety Council is open to all companies, corporations and individual employers.

 Developing and maintaining a safe workplace is no easy task.
-That is why local companies and the community make a combined effort to develop and maintain a safe workplace.
-They accomplish this by becoming involved in the Champaign County Safety Council.
+That's why local companies and the community make a combined effort to develop and maintain a safe workplace.

 All Ohio Safety Councils have the same goals: